Your Questions Answered

 Can I apply after the deadline?

-You can submit your application until the end of the term for which you are applying.
-However, we encourage you to apply during the priority period to avoid the $5 late fee and so we can provide ongoing, timely feedback about your degree completion.
-In addition, to attend the yearly commencement, your application needs to be submitted by April 1 of the commencement year.
+You may submit your application until the end of the term for which you are applying.
+However, we encourage you to apply during the priority period to avoid the $5 late fee so we can provide ongoing, timely feedback about your degree completion.

 Can I attend classes after graduation?